Marie Gill, PhD, MSN, MS, RN

 mgill6@uthsc.edu

-Her research program focuses on health literacy interventions in vulnerable populations, especially among Drug Court Diversion Program clients to promote their sobriety and completion of the program.
-Dr. Gill has collaborated with counselors and treatment providers in the Shelby County Drug Court Program to identify clients at risk for dropping out of the program.
-In 2018, Dr. Gill expanded her program of research as Co-principal investigator of a grant-supported project to integrate Adverse Childhood Experiences (ACEs) and related concepts across undergraduate and graduate nursing curricula.
-Recently, her scholarship focus has transitioned to utilization of nursing theory and theory-guided practice.
+Dr. Gill’s research program initially focused on health literacy interventions in medically underserved populations, especially among Drug Court Diversion Program clients to promote their sobriety and completion of the program.
+In 2018, Dr. Gill expanded her program of research as co-principal investigator of a grant-supported project to integrate Adverse Childhood Experiences (ACEs) and related concepts across undergraduate and graduate nursing curricula.
+In 2023, Dr. Gill’s research program and scholarship transitioned to the utilization of nursing theory in nursing education and theory-guided practice.
 Dr. Gill’s publications and presentations are in her research program and scholarship areas of interest.

-Dr. Gill has taught courses across the undergraduate and graduate (PhD program) curricula including nursing leadership, professional nursing, nursing research and evidence-based practice, middle-range theories in nursing and health equity research, qualitative methods, philosophy of science, doctoral dissertation seminar, and theory construction and analysis.
+Dr. Gill has taught courses across the undergraduate and graduate (PhD and DNP programs) curricula including nursing leadership, professional nursing, nursing research and evidence-based practice, care coordination and transition care, middle-range theories in nursing and health equity research, qualitative methods, philosophy of science and nursing theory evaluation, doctoral dissertation research, and theory construction and analysis.
 Dr. Gill received the International Daisy Award in 2018 for her excellence in teaching.

 Dr. Gill is a member of the American Nurses Association, Tennessee Nurses Association, Southern Nursing Research Society, Sigma Theta Tau International, Beta-Theta Chapter, and the Council for Advancement of Nursing Science.